 A New Bow Leads to New Discoveries

 This silvertone necklace incorporates three known and one newfound design elements.
 The flat link chain is 16 ¼” long and fastens with their smooth-center box clasp.
 The plain dome in the center station appears to be the same as the one used for the tailored-bow ‘blank’ silvertone necklace shown near the end of the More Mystery Maker Discoveries post.
-The new element is the enamel-accented bow tails, which hang down 1 ¼” from the chain.
+The new element is the red-accented bow tails, which hang down 1 ¼” from the chain.
 The excellent photos clearly show that the tails are moveable.The design is very sleek and oh so Art Deco!

 Of course the appearance of these new bow-tails immediately made me wonder whether there was a “full bow” version, as is the case with the large bow’s tails used in the coppertone choker’s element above.
 Nevertheless there was something about these bow tails that seemed slightly familiar, so I went on a new hunt and found something (two things, actually) quite unexpected.